Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-1.md

 The boulder shook again.
 Dust fell on his head.
 Chipped stones and clanking pebbles rained into the den.

-"They can't get through," his father said confidently.
+"They can't get through," said his father confidently.

-"Alix, Firaxa, come here, let me hold you," his mother said.
+"Alix, Firaxa, come here, let me hold you," said mother.

 His sister cuddled up to mother and enjoyed her warmth.
 Alix still poured his energy into his brains, not his limbs.
 He lay against the wall, crumpled, and stared at the ceiling---at the beginnings of a crack in the boulder.